Pre-hire assessment: Process

 The U. S. Society for Industrial and Organizational Psychology has developed information about using pre-hire tests.

 Pre-hire assessments evaluate the factors that most accurately predict a candidate's future job performance.
 When the assessments are validated, they can be relied on to identify a candidate's strengths and work preferences.
 Then, using algorithms, the assessment results can be analyzed to predict how successful a candidate is likely to be in a particular job.
 The best assessments evaluate both cognitive ability and personality factors.

 Cognitive ability is also called learning ability or “general mental ability”.
 This category describes the ability to learn and apply knowledge to work.
 Cognitive ability is a consistent and nearly universal predictor of future job performance.
 But cognitive ability information is not enough – some technical geniuses, for example, can't work with managers, peers, or end users.
 Some gifted employees cannot deliver projects on time.
 Personality helps explain why some employees don't perform well, even when they possess technical skills.

 Personality is the unique set of characteristics that is reflected in patterns of individual behavior.
 Personality and its effects on work success have been studied for more than 85 years.
 Because personality is relatively consistent over time, using a valid pre-hire assessment helps managers learn how candidates are likely to behave when they are at work.

 The use of scientific selection tools like assessments does not reduce compliance with fair employment practices or put a company at higher legal risk.
 “Instead, legal compliance is actually enhanced, not degraded, and is a perfect example of a win-win situation in strategic investment in HR practices.”
 (Handler 2007).
 The U.S. Uniform Guidelines on Employee Selection Procedures (1978) (Guidelines) helps organizations assure a consistent approach to selection decisions.
 Using the Guidelines employers can evaluate their selection procedures.

 If pre-hire tools are used inappropriately, their use could violate federal anti-discrimination laws if an employer intentionally uses them to discriminate based on race, color, sex, national origin, religion, disability, or age (40 or older).
 The use of tests violate anti-discrimination laws if they disproportionately exclude people in protected groups like race, sex, age, or other factor, unless the employer can justify the test or procedure under the law.

-Validated pre-hire assessments are designed to give managers data that are more reliable and accurate than the self-reported information from resumes and interviews.
+Validated pre-hire assessments are designed to give managers data that is more reliable and accurate than the self-reported information from resumes and interviews.
 Managers who use tests early in the selection process can spend their limited time focusing on job candidates who are the most promising and likely to be good performers.

 The U.S. Equal Employment Opportunity Commission (EEOC) offers guidance about using tests in the selection and promotion process.
 The basic reference is the Uniform Guidelines On Employee Selection Procedures.
 The regulations are administered by the Equal Employment Opportunity Commission.
 Information about selection can be found in Part 1607 – Uniform Guidelines On Employee Selection Procedures (1978).